the complete palette

 This page is a complete listing of the over one hundred distinct pigments currently used in watercolors and serves as an index to the pigments listed in the guide to watercolor pigments.

-Excluding iridescent or pearlescent pigments, fluorescent pigments or dyes, and the unique mineral complexes used in the Daniel Smith PrimaTek™ paints, nearly every watercolor manufactured today is made with pigments in this list.
+Excluding iridescent or pearlescent pigments, fluorescent pigments or dyes, and the unique mineral complexes used in the Daniel Smith PrimaTek™ paints, nearly every watercolor manufactured in 2010 was made with pigments in this list, and their importance in all areas of drawing and painting has not changed.

 When a pigment under a single color index name is available as one or more distinct colors, two paints are listed that illustrate the pigment's range.
 If the color range is extremely large (cadmium yellow, iron oxide), it is listed in all the color categories that describe it.

-The location of the 28 color categories is summarized as a color wheel small diagram called a palette scheme.
-The palette scheme below shows the approximate positions of the 28 color categories on the artist's color wheel.
-The denser spacing of color categories across the red to yellow side of the circle corresponds to the larger number of pigments and finer color differences made in that part of the hue range.
+The location of the 27 color categories is summarized as a color wheel diagram called a palette scheme.
+The palette scheme below shows the hue and chroma positions of the 27 color categories on the artist's color wheel.
+High chroma colors are located on the rim of the circle, unsaturated or "earth" colors are located inside it.
+The denser spacing of color categories within the magenta to yellow or "warm" section of the circle indicates a larger number of pigments and finer color differences in that part of the hue range.

 palette scheme for the complete palette